FOLIO 05 · Dental

 Recall forgetting

 6-month recall appointments are booked so far in advance that patients simply forget.
-This is the 60% majority cause, directly addressed by two-stage SMS reminders.
+Forgetting is the single most commonly cited reason for missed appointments, and it is directly addressed by two-stage SMS reminders.

 FOLIO 08 · Software